ansible/ansible/docs/docsite/rst/porting_guides/porting_guide_5.rst

 ~~~~~~~~~~

 - amazon.aws collection - Due to the AWS SDKs announcing the end of support for Python less than 3.6 (https://boto3.amazonaws.com/v1/documentation/api/1.17.64/guide/migrationpy3.html) this collection now requires Python 3.6+ (https://github.com/ansible-collections/amazon.aws/pull/298).
-- amazon.aws collection - The amazon.aws collection has dropped support for ``botocore<1.16.0`` and ``boto3<1.13.0``.
-Most modules will continue to work with older versions of the AWS SDK, however compatability with older versions of the SDK is not guaranteed and will not be tested.
-When using older versions of the SDK a warning will be emitted by Ansible (https://github.com/ansible-collections/amazon.aws/pull/442).
 - amazon.aws collection - The amazon.aws collection has dropped support for ``botocore<1.18.0`` and ``boto3<1.15.0``.
 Most modules will continue to work with older versions of the AWS SDK, however compatability with older versions of the SDK is not guaranteed and will not be tested.
 When using older versions of the SDK a warning will be emitted by Ansible (https://github.com/ansible-collections/amazon.aws/pull/502).
 - ec2_instance - The module has been migrated from the ``community.aws`` collection.
 Playbooks using the Fully Qualified Collection Name for this module should be updated to use ``amazon.aws.ec2_instance``.
 - ec2_instance_info - The module has been migrated from the ``community.aws`` collection.
 Playbooks using the Fully Qualified Collection Name for this module should be updated to use ``amazon.aws.ec2_instance_info``.